Living Space Double Wide Mobile Home Newly Remodeled At Paradise Cove Rd, Malibu, C A

 Step 3: Remove Trim and Battens

 Also, notice how the electric wires are placed in the walls.
-Usually, wiring can be found about 1-foot up from the flooring on the exterior or perimeter walls but interior walls are different.
+Usually, wiring is about one foot up from the flooring on the exterior or perimeter walls, but interior walls are different.

 You may find a ton of glue holding the walls to the studs.
 This image by Instagram user MobileHomer shows the amount of glue used to attach the wallboard to the interior studs in her home.